 Explain your project in details:

 SCHERBELLA Catering & Fast Food Services is a startup business registered and located in Bong County, Liberia.
 Our main objective is to serve as a primary social enterprise providing a path of self - sufficiency and sustainable livelihood to marginalized, disadvantaged and vulnerable youths between the ages of 15 to 35; especially females.
 We will also serve as a source of vocational training for youths desirous or going into the food industry.
-Our vision is to have approximately 1,800 of our beneficiaries working within our establishment across Liberia or having been trained and serving other similar businesses within the next six years.
+Our vision is to have approximately 1,800 of our beneficiaries working within our establishment across six counties of Liberia or having been trained and serving other similar businesses within the next six years.
 We will use our establishment to provide both on-premise and off-premise catering and fast food delivery services by way of mobile delivery or call in supports to campuses, workshops, sports events, weddings, graduations, etc. We consider the youth as the most valuable asset of our country, Liberia and must therefore include them in our business strategic future development plans.
-Making the youths inclusive at our developmental stage will not only make them genuine actors but implementors that can fully commit themselves to a startup that can last into the future.
+Making the youths inclusive at our developmental stage will not only make them genuine actors but implementors that can fully commit themselves to a startup that can last into the future that will benefit them.

 Impact of your enterprise on sustainable development

 My business has already massively engaged our would be market as well as initial beneficiaries (marginalized, vulnerable and disadvantaged youth; especially females between the ages of 15 to 35 years) residing in our operation area (Bong County, Liberia).
 Good results have been achieved from our market research and recruitment drive conducted between September to December 2018; especially considering the number of persons, especially females willing to be trained and employed by our enterprise as well as the customers that will be willing to purchase our products and services at any giving time.
-We are also set to roll out our plan to reach a wider population within the next few months through my recent selection into the 2019 Tony Elumelu Foundation Entrepreneur Programme.
+We are also set to roll out our plan to reach a wider population within the next few months through my recent selection into the 2019 Tony Elumelu Foundation Entrepreneur Programme..this is an added opportunity to include more of these affected youths.
 We have targeted contributing towards the achievement of Sustainable Development Goal # 1: No Poverty (hundreds of family members will be empowered through our beneficiaries) and Goal # 5: Gender Equality (females will have equal opportunities to skills training and employment).
 These two goals, we feel support the vision we hope to achieve.
 Disabusing the minds of our targeted youths means creating equal opportunities that can transform or lead them out of poverty and these include providing basic skills training and employment opportunities.
 Our success will be evaluated based on the following six approaches: achieving our objectives within our proposed framework; timely delivery of our proposed activities; working within our proposed budget; team cooperation, especially among our targeted youth contingency; customers satisfaction; and quality delivery of products and services which can be adjusted to meet success.

 Sustainability and future plans